 If you're tempted to write "close proximity" look up the meaning of "proximity."

 "Return back" is redundant.
 Use "return" or "go back" but don't try to get them both into the sentence.

 Hyphenate compound modifiers, but "ly" adverbs don't take hyphens.

 Be careful with gerund phrases, e.g. "Dialing the phone, I broke a nail."
 Unless you add a qualifier such as "before" or "after," "while" is implied at the start of the gerund phrase.
 (While dialing the phone, I broke a nail.")
 If you mentally put in the "while" you'll probably find it harder to mistakenly complete the sentence with an action that does not happen concurrently.
 To belabor the point: "Dialing the phone, I asked the store what time they opened," is wrong because the events are sequential, not concurrent.
-If you add "after" to the beginning of the sentence and it no longer scans correctly, the sentence was probably correct initially.
+For sequential actions put an "after" at the beginning.

 Use "said" ninety percent of the time, or more, for dialogue (or omit speech tags); using your thesaurus for substitutes just calls attention to the substitute.
 Write dialogue clear enough that you don't have to resort to writing things like: "You always get the good ones," she said enviously.
 Don't use a substitute that doesn't actually mean "say."